But I'm a Cheerleader: Casting

-A conscious effort was made to cast people of color in supporting roles to combat what she described as "racism at every level of making movies."
-From the beginning she intended the characters of Mike (played by RuPaul), Dolph (Dante Basco) and Andre (Douglas Spain) to be African American, Asian and Hispanic.
+A conscious effort was made to cast people of color in supporting roles to combat what Babbit described as "racism at every level of making movies."
+From the beginning, she intended the characters of Mike (played by RuPaul), Dolph (Dante Basco) and Andre (Douglas Spain) to be African American, Asian and Hispanic, respectively.
 She initially considered Arsenio Hall for the character of Mike but Hall was uncomfortable playing a gay role.
 As Mike, RuPaul made a rare appearance out of drag.

 Set and costume design

 Babbit says that her influences for the look and feel of the film included John Waters, David LaChapelle, Edward Scissorhands and Barbie.
 She wanted the production and costume design to reflect the themes of the story.

-The progression from the ordinary world of Megan's home life where the dominant colors are muted oranges and browns, to the contrived world of True Directions with intense blues and pinks, is intended to represent the artificiality of heteronormativity.

-The germaphobic character of Mary Brown represents AIDS paranoia and her clean, ordered world is filled with plastic flowers, fake sky and PVC outfits.
+The progression from the ordinary world of Megan's home life, where the dominant colors are muted oranges and browns, to the contrived world of True Directions with intense blues and pinks, is intended to represent the artificiality of heteronormativity.
+The germaphobic character of Mary Brown represents AIDS paranoia; her clean, ordered world is filled with plastic flowers, fake sky and PVC outfits.
 The external shots of the colorful house complete with bright pink agricultural fencing were filmed in Palmdale, California.

 Themes

 But I'm a Cheerleader contains themes of sexuality, gender roles and social conformity.
-Chris Holmlund in Contemporary American Independent Film notes this feature of the film and calls the costumes "gender-tuned."
+Chris Holmlund in Contemporary American Independent Film notes this feature of the film and calls the costumes "gender-tuned".
 Ted Gideonse in Out magazine wrote "the costumes and colors of the film show how false the goals of True Directions are".
+The film provides a positive representation of LGBTQ community by casting a diverse range of characters who identify as gay, lesbian, bisexual, and transgender.
+This film has become a classic within the LGBTQ community as it helps raise awareness of the harms of conversion therapy.